JeffreyWangDev/autoDeploy/README.md

 - **Monitor Status**: View the status of each server deployment (online/offline) and access server URLs.
 - **GitHub OAuth2 Login**: Secure login using GitHub OAuth2.
 - **Database Integration**: Store deployment information in an SQLite database.
+- **Public View**: Anyone can view your servers but only YOU can edit them

 ## Installation